Counter-Strike 2: Everything we know about ‘CSGO 2’, rumored sequel, Source 2 engine, more - Dexerto

 In July 2022, leakers confirmed the list of maps that had Source 2 versions so far: Shoots, Inferno, Lake, Overpass, Shortdust, Italy.

 What Source 2 in a potential ‘CS:GO 2’ would do exactly isn’t clear.
-Valve couldn’t risk changing the core gameplay of Counter-Strike too much, but visual and technical improvements could be on the cards.
+Valve couldn’t risk changing the core gameplay of Counter-Strike too much, but visual and technical improvements are on the cards.

 Will skins be deleted with CS:GO 2?